-31 December 2015 EUR k 31 December 2014 EUR k Securities/shares 3,687 3,606 Fixed-interest securities Real estate 1,108 484 1,069 421 5,279 5,096
+31 December 2016 EUR k 31 December 2015 EUR k Securities/shares Fixed-interest securities 3,549 466 3,687 1,108 Real estate 404 484 4,419 5,279

 The fair value of the securities and shares were determined based on prices quoted on active markets, while the fair value of real estate was not based on prices quoted on active markets.
-The real estate contained in plan assets does not relate to owner-occupied property in the UK.
+The real estate contained in plan assets relates to non-owner-occupied property in the UK.
 The investment horizon for plan assets takes into account the expected payout profile.

 From 1 January 2002 to 31 December 2014, all new hires at CeramTec GmbH, CeramTec Service GmbH and Emil Müller GmbH joined the pension fund Dynamit Nobel VVaG.
 Furthermore, some active and former employees of CeramTec GmbH and Emil Müller GmbH are members of the pension fund Hoechst-Gruppe VVaG.
 These pension funds are multi-employer plans which are basically defined benefit plans.
 The two pension funds are subject to regulatory supervision.
 In the event that the funds are unable to settle their obligations, the employer is legally liable for the vested benefits (secondary liability).
-This obligation remains in place even if the CeramTec Group were to terminate its participation in the plans.
+This obligation remains in place even if the CeramTec Holding Group were to terminate its participation in the plans.
 However, terminating its participation would generally not directly result in having to make supplementary payments.
 In the consolidated financial statements, these pension plans are classified as defined contribution plans in accordance with IAS 19.34.
 As several employers are responsible for these pension funds, contributions made by the CeramTec Holding Group can under certain circumstances be used to finance another entity's employee benefits.

 Dynamit Nobel VVaG is funded for commitments made before 1 December 2007 with incomebased contributions by entitled employees as well as variable employer contributions.
 The employers' contribution must, together with the member contributions and return on plan assets, sufficiently fund the agreed payments according to actuarial principles.
 Once pension payments have begun, the pension fund assumes the statutory pension adjustments provided it has the sufficient means to do so.
 In the last few years, the pension adjustments could not be assumed by the pension fund and had to be funded by the employers.
 For commitments made as of 1 December 2007, the employees and employer made a fixed, income-based contribution.
 There is no obligation on the part of the employer to adjust current pension benefits.
 Surpluses are used to increase the pension benefits.
 Although the existing obligations were fully covered by assets in accordance with German accounting standards for pension funds, the additional capital requirements have not been satisfied.
-There is a plan approved by regulatory authorities in place to remedy the contravention of requirements by 31 December 2014.
+There is a plan approved by regulatory authorities in place to remedy the contravention of requirements.
 Deficits, for example due to the pension fund earning an insufficient return on assets, may result in the CeramTec Holding Group having to make additional payments.
 The proportion of members whose membership is based on an existing or former work contract with CeramTec GmbH, CeramTec Service GmbH or Emil Müller GmbH of the total number of pension fund members amounts to around 26 % for active employees, around 11 % for non-contributory employees and around 4 % for pensioners.